dhsorens/rholang/docs/rholangtut.md

 Rholang has two kinds of values: processes and names.

 ### Names
 A name represents a communication channel.
-You can sent messages to a name or you can receive a message from a name.
+You can send messages to a name or you can receive a message from a name.

-The names are created with the construct
+The names are created with the `new` construct:

     new someName in {
     //... code using someName